expersso/hdr/README.md

 ### hdr package

+*The UNDP has shut down their API, so this package is now deprecated.*

 The `hdr` package provides a complete interface to the [United Nations Development Programme Human Development Report API](hdr.undp.org).
 This data source includes a large amount of human development data, including all the series used to compute the Human Development Index (HDI), as well as the HDI itself.

 To get the package: